pitabwire/ansible_role_microceph/README.md

 * `microceph_cluster_nodes`: Hostgroup whose members will form ceph cluster
 * `microceph_seed_node`: Node name that will be used to start cluster formation
 * `microceph_encrypt_data`: Encrypt all the data in the microceph drive at rest see : [Full disk encryption](https://canonical-microceph.readthedocs-hosted.com/en/latest/explanation/fde-osd/)
+* `microceph_disk_devices`: List of all the devices the role should add as osds once the nodes join.
+Make sure they exist prior otherwise the playbook will skip.

 ### Playbook example